 Students who accumulate 3 or more episodes of illness, of any length, in any half term, may be asked to provide medical evidence for ALL subsequent absences.

 On return to school following 5 or more days of absence, medical evidence must be handed in at Student Reception.
 If evidence is not received after one week, the period of absence will not be authorised and may attract a Penalty Notice.
 Alternatively, students can bring medical evidence up to the Attendance Office on the 4th floor

 A ‘Return to School’ meeting may be arranged in order to ensure your child is aware of the support available in school to help them reduce the impact absence can have on their learning.

 The Radclyffe School

 Examples of Unauthorised Absence

 Examples of Medical Evidence

-A home visit may be required if medical evidence is unavailable for absence of more than 3 days.
+A home visit may be required if medical evidence is unavailable for absence of 3 days or more.
 Authorisation of absence will then be at the discretion of the visiting officer.

-Absence of 5 or more days may also be followed up with a Home Visit in order to ensure the safeguarding of children absent from school.
+Absence of 5 days or more and absence prior to, or following, a school closure may also be followed up with a Home Visit in order to ensure the safeguarding of children absent from school.

 Special arrangements can be made to help your child remain in school during periods of illness or injury: